Here are a few more prime spots to learn more about bald eagles and spot them in their natural habitat:

-Visit the TreeHouse Wildlife Center (23956 Green Acres Rd., Dow, IL, 62022) for bald eagle presentations Saturdays and Sundays in January and February.
+Visit the TreeHouse Wildlife Center (23956 Green Acres Rd., Dow, IL) for a chance to see bald eagles Saturdays and Sundays in January and February.
 Admission is free.
 Get the details.

-Get a bird's eye view of bald eagles and other wildlife at the Audobon Center at Riverlands (301 Riverlands Way, West Alton, IL, 63386).
+Get a bird's eye view of bald eagles and other wildlife at the Audobon Center at Riverlands (301 Riverlands Way, West Alton, IL).
 Visitors can watch for bald eagles, trumpeter swans and ducks.
-Sundays in January the World Bird Sanctuary will bring a bald eagle ambassador to visit.
 Get the details.

 Eagle Shuttle Tours

 Following these majestic winged birds by foot can be difficult, so why not soar by shuttle?
 Catch an Eagle Shuttle tour Saturdays in January at the Alton Visitor Center (200 Piasa St., Alton, IL).
 Shuttle tours are $5 and include information on eagle spotting along with stops at Maple Island, Heron Pond, Ellis Island and the Audobon Center.
 Get the details.

 Learn more about the life of the bald eagle at the Bald Eagle Festival at Pere Marquette Lodge and Conference Center (13112 Visitor Center Lane, Grafton, IL) 11 a.m.-3 p.m.
 Sunday, Jan.
 28. The event includes live music, vendors and more.
 Tickets for the "Masters of the Sky" show will be available for $3.
 Get the details.

 Eagle Days at the Old Chain of Rocks Bridge